gm0l74/AASMA/README.md

 python run.py [drl|random|reactive] [single|multi] <path>
 ```

-...in which <path> is only required if you are using DRL.
+...in which '<path>' is only required if you are using DRL.
 For these situations <path> = agents/saved_models

 ## Multi Agent